vrajnandak/ZENSE_pygame_proj/README.md

 5. Pause Screen: [esc]
 6. Switching weapons: [n] for next weapon, [p] for previous weapon.
 7. Switching Magic: [m] for next magic, [o] for previous magic.
+8. Start Dialog: [q] for starting the conversation or for getting the next dialog.
+The player has to face the character however.

 Naming formats: